Doctors Note Logo

 • Early treatment can prevent disease progression, reduce pain and protect fertility.

-If your cramps leave you bedridden or require prescription pain meds, don’t write it off as “just a period.”
-You might consider doing a free, online symptom check for endometriosis to get a better idea of your risk.
+If your cramps leave you bedridden or require prescription pain meds, don't write it off as "just a period."
+Take a few minutes to complete Ubie's free AI-powered symptom checker for endometriosis to better understand your symptoms and assess whether you should seek medical evaluation.

 2. "You Can't Get Pregnant If You Don't Have Endometriosis"